ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - If the application does not require reliable transmission of data, then a Protocol Stack that adds reliability could be regarded as an equivalent Protocol Stack as long as providing this would not conflict with any other application-requested properties.

-To ensure that security protocols are not incorrectly swapped, Transport Services systems MUST only select Protocol Stacks that meet application requirements ({{?RFC8922}}).
-Systems SHOULD only race Protocol Stacks where the transport security protocols within the stacks are identical.
-Transport Services systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
-A Transport Services system MAY allow applications to explicitly specify that fallback to a specific other version of a protocol is allowed, e.g., to allow fallback to TLS 1.2 if TLS 1.3 is not available.
+To ensure that security protocols are not incorrectly swapped, Transport Systems MUST only select Protocol Stacks that meet application requirements ({{?RFC8922}}).
+Transport Systems SHOULD only race Protocol Stacks where the transport security protocols within the stacks are identical.
+Transport Systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
+A Transport System MAY allow applications to explicitly specify that fallback to a specific other version of a protocol is allowed, e.g., to allow fallback to TLS 1.2 if TLS 1.3 is not available.

 ## Maintain Interoperability

 It is important to note that neither the Transport Services API {{!I-D.ietf-taps-interface}} nor the Guidelines for Implementation of the Transport System {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network.
 Use of the Transport Service Architecture MUST NOT require that a peer on the other side of a connection uses the same API or implementation.
-A Transport System acting as a connection initiator is able to communicate with any existing system that implements the transport protocol(s) and all the required properties selected by the Transport Services system.
-Similarly, a Transport Services system acting as a listener can receive connections for any protocol that is supported by the system from existing initiators that implement the protocol, independent of whether the initiator uses a Transport Services system or not.
+A Transport System acting as a connection initiator is able to communicate with any existing ednpoint that implements the transport protocol(s) and all the required properties selected by the Transport System.
+Similarly, a Transport System acting as a listener can receive connections for any protocol that is supported by the transport system from an existing initiator that implements the protocol, independent of whether the initiator uses the Transport Services Archhitecture or not.

-The Transport Services system makes decisions that select protocols and interfaces.
-In normal use, a Transport Services system SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
+The Transport System makes decisions that select protocols and interfaces.
+In normal use, a Transport Ssystem SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
 This is intended to provide predictable outcomes to the application using the API.

 # Transport Services Architecture and Concepts {#concepts}